ZJerry/VAE-BN/README.md

    The code has been organized in three parts:

-   > The training of deep models;
+   (a) The training of deep models;
-   > Craft attacks;
+   (b) Craft attacks;
-   > Make the Bayesian network to detection and diagnosis;
+   (c) Make the Bayesian network to detection and diagnosis;
-   > Use the reclassification module to make the reform and reclassificaion.
+   (d) Use the reclassification module to make the reform and reclassificaion.

 ## Train CVAE models